-‘The Icon Hunter’: One Woman’s Mission to Recover Cypress Artifacts
+‘The Icon Hunter’: One Woman’s Mission to Recover Cyprus Artifacts

 For more than 40 years, Tasoula Hadjitofi relentlessly and resolutely pursued an elusive ideal: justice for the people of Cyprus.
 A native of Famagusta, Hadjitofi was a teenager when the Turkish army invaded Northern[CQ] Cyprus in 1974, ostensibly to protect the island’s Turkish minority from a coup instigated by Greece.
 Displaced from their home, Hadjitofi and her family became refugees of war.